 I’ve been looking into old faery lore lately.
 Not the sanitised Victorian version of miniature winged beauties, but at the old tales of strange encounters, customs that go back beyond memory, time lost in the faery realm and the darker aspects of the hidden folk.
-At the instigation of my writing partner, I watched a documentary and, amongst a few other ideas, one in particular got me thinking.
+I watched a documentary and, amongst a few other ideas, one in particular got me thinking.
 The suggestion was that if faeries do not have a concrete and objective reality of their own in our world, but do exist for us in the realms of imagination, perhaps imagination itself is a state of being we do not fully understand, bridging the gap between our usual vision of reality and unreality in a way that has a validity of its own.
 As a concept, and after years of working with magical systems, that works for me.

 In esoteric terms, the realm of imagination is a realm of causation…the place where abstract ideas take on the substance of proto-reality, one step removed from concrete materialisation.
 You could consider a can opener.
 A need arises for some method of opening a can, need fuels that abstract thought, but that won’t get the beans on the toast.
 Imagination is what creates the design for the tool that will.
 You see it as a reality, a working gadget, in your own mind, long before it becomes a prototype or opens a can.
 You could call imagination the matrix of reality and that would not be very far away from some of the recent postulations of scientific thought.